Ural State Medical University: History

-During the Great Patriotic War, at the SSMI, by order of the NKZ, an urgent restructuring of the educational process was carried out (Director of the Institute, Professor Vladimir Ivanovich Velichkin)Владимир Иванович Величкин and a single faculty was created that trained military doctors.
-In 1943, the sanitary-hygienic faculty was opened and the pediatric faculty was restored.
+During the Great Patriotic War, at the SSMI, by order of the NKZ, an urgent restructuring of the educational process was carried out (Director of the Institute, Professor Vladimir Ivanovich Velichkin (Владимир Иванович Величкин)) and a single faculty was created that trained military doctors.

+In 1943 the sanitary-hygienic faculty was opened and the pediatric faculty was restored.
 In total, more than 2,000 specialists were trained during the Second World War.

-«Дело врачей» ：In 1953, the Sverdlovsk Medical Institute, like other medical universities of the USSR, suffered immediately from two repressive campaigns of all-Union significance, "Doctors' Plot" and the fight against Zionism.
+«Дело врачей» ：In 1953 the Sverdlovsk Medical Institute, like other medical universities of the USSR, suffered immediately from two repressive campaigns of all-Union significance, "Doctors' Plot" and the fight against Zionism.
 The university was looking for pest doctors and.
-Thus, the Higher Attestation Commission of the USSR rejected the dissertation of the assistant to the ear, throat and nose department of the Sverdlovsk Medical Institute, RB Pinus, on the topic “Maxillary sinus cysts,” indicating in her conclusion: “There is no cancer under socialism”.[1]
-In 1953, a number of Jewish doctors were dismissed at the Sverdlovsk Medical Institute (as well as from medical institutions in the city).[2]
+Thus, the Higher Attestation Commission of the USSR rejected the dissertation of the assistant to Laryngology department of the Sverdlovsk Medical Institute, RB Pinus, on the topic “Maxillary sinus cysts,” indicating in her conclusion: “There is no cancer under socialism”.
+In 1953 a number of Jewish doctors were dismissed at the Sverdlovsk Medical Institute (as well as from medical institutions in the city).
 Attempts by some Jewish employees to replace surnames and Russian names were thwarted.
 So, M.E.
 Rutberg, an employee of the Sverdlovsk Medical Institute in 1953, received a reprimand with an entry on the card for replacing the name Merra with Meri in her passport in 1948 (the name remains the same in the party ticket).